shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat/index.md

 - The GitLab UI
 - [The GitLab Web IDE (VS Code in the cloud)](../project/web_ide/index.md)
-- VS Code, with the [GitLab Workflow extension for VS Code](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow)
+- VS Code, with the [VS Code GitLab Workflow extension](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow)
 - JetBrains IDEs, with the [GitLab Duo Plugin for JetBrains](https://plugins.jetbrains.com/plugin/22325-gitlab-duo)

 Visual Studio support is
 [under active development](https://gitlab.com/groups/gitlab-org/editor-extensions/-/epics/22).
 You can express interest in other IDE extension support [in this issue](https://gitlab.com/gitlab-org/editor-extensions/meta/-/issues/78).

-NOTE:
-If you have self-managed GitLab: For the best experience, upgrade to the [latest version of GitLab](https://about.gitlab.com/releases/categories/releases/).

 ## The context Chat is aware of